What to See in Porto in 2 Days

-Since Porto is the perfect city to discover on a weekend, we’ve created this two-day itinerary to discover the best of Porto.
+Since Porto is the perfect city to discover on a weekend, we’ve created this itinerary to discover the best of Porto in 2 days.

 The following itinerary of Porto is the perfect circuit for a weekend break.
 It’s based on the assumption that you land in Porto on Friday afternoon and leave on Sunday evening.
 You can also use it on other weekdays, but you’ll have to check the opening hours of each museum and landmark (many of which close on Monday).